Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 • Your company must be actively responsible for the planning, production, and decision-making for the animation's pre-production, principal photography and post-production stages.

 • The animation programme must be intended for broadcast, including streaming online.
-It may be mixed content.
-However, at least 51% of the core expenditure must relate to animation production.
+It may be mixed content but at least 51% of the core expenditure must be on animation.

-• The animation programme should qualify as “British” under the British Film Institute (BFI) Cultural Test or qualify as an official co-production.
+• The animation should qualify as “British” under the British Film Institute (BFI) Cultural Test or as an official co-production.

 • At least 10% of your total production costs are related to activities within the UK.

-Companies in film, high-end TV programmes, children’s TV programmes and animation can claim Audio-Visual Expenditure Credit (AVEC) on expenditure incurred from 1 January 2024.
+The tax reliefs for film, high-end TV programmes, children’s TV programmes and animations can claim the new Audio-Visual Expenditure Credit (AVEC) on expenditure incurred from 1 January 2024.
 You can claim the following expenditure credit rates:

 • 39% of qualifying expenditure for children’s TV programmes, animated films and animated TV programmes